sentinel-official/sentinel/README.md

     Sentinel, as you understand now, intends to use inter-chain communication among other things for efficient scaling and delivery of services.
 Owing to the possibility of Users using multiple services and Service Providers sharing multiple resources concurrently, Sentinel undergoes a massive load during Transaction processing.

     The current transaction chain is based on Ethereum which offers ERC20, a very standard protocol for transactions.
-Current gas prices and transaction speeds forced the team to think of ways to diversify and connect chains running on multiple protocols - For example, TenderMint as stated earlier.
+Current gas prices and transaction speeds forced the team to think of ways to diversify and connect chains running on multiple protocols - for example, TenderMint as stated earlier.

 What about the Tokens used?
 -